IATA-Cargo/ONE-Record/May-2022-standard-forCOTBendorsement/Data-Model/IATA-1R-DM-ChangeLog-vCOTB-May2022.md

 - Correction of `ratings:chargePaymentType` values from (S,P) to (C,P)

 ### Small changes
-- Added missing data properties on BookingTimes: data properties were created but not linked to BookingTimes
+- Added missing data properties on **BookingTimes**: data properties were created but not linked to BookingTimes
 - Removed Piece#product max cardinality
 - Added Piece#nvdForCarriage and Piece#nvdForCustoms
 - Added Insurance#nvdIndicator